Updated: Aug 25

 The next morning, I hit the snooze button too many times and missed breakfast.
 At work, the newest hire pointed to a box and said something about extra donuts.
 I smiled and shook my head No.

-Immediately disgusted with myself, I angrily shook my head and thought, “What is my problem?”
+I shook my head, immediately disgusted with myself, and thought, “What is my problem?”

 The night of the big game finally arrived, and I spent a fun evening with friends.

 When I opened the door to leave, I yelled back at Kenny, “What is it with your house and the rain?”

 He walked up, glanced out at the downpour and laughed.
 The storm was not supposed to hit until morning.

 “I still have that umbrella,” he said with a grin.